XTRMDTECHGUY1/XTRMDTECHGUY1/README.md

 Hi 👋 My name is XtrmDTechGuy
 =============================

-UI UX Designer, Web & Mobile app Developer, Hard and Software Engineer.
+Software Developer.
 -------------------------------------------------------------------

 Design, code and solve problems in various fields of programming.
-UI/UX, Flutter, React Native, Laravel, Node.js, Data science, Web development, Mobile App Development, Cyber security and much more.
+UI/UX, React js, React Native, Laravel, Node.js,Web and Mobile App Development, and much more.

 *   🌍  I'm based in Nigeria